jviars/financetracker/README.md

 # Please install the dependencies located in the "dependencies" folder to run the application.

 ## This was made for fun, so feel free to do what you like with it.
 You can use Electron to build it into an application.
+## If you are running Windows, I have packed the app for you already.
+Please head over to "releases" and download the file ending in "zip".
+Unpackage and run the file.

 ![image](https://github.com/user-attachments/assets/04eb8bb8-a14d-4e0e-bc4b-a8981bfad5be)